To earn the UW Master of Infrastructure Planning & Management degree, you must successfully complete 15 courses, for a total of 45 credits.

 Students choose five out of the six infrastructure systems courses offered.

 IPM 506: Energy Systems

 IPM 512: Public Health Systems

 IPM 511: Food Systems

-During the last two quarters of the program, students gain practical experience through a capstone project.
-The capstone allows you to synthesize what you’ve learned in the program, conduct research and apply it to a real-world problem.
+Students gain practical experience through a capstone project.
+The capstone is the culmination of your graduate degree, allowing you to synthesize what you’ve learned in the program, conduct research and apply it to a real-world problem.
 At the same time, you’ll build a network in a particular area of the infrastructure field.